simonsf/covid-feature-data/README.md

 # covid-feature-data
-Features extracted from CT images
+This repository includes the features extracted from CT images of COVID-19 and CAP patients.

 ----------------
 Data descriptions
 ----------------
-Total there are 2685 subjects, including 1658 COVID-19 patients and 1027 CAP patients.
+There are totally 2685 subjects, including 1658 COVID-19 patients and 1027 CAP patients.
 The task is to differentiate COVID-19 from CAP patients.

 Please refer to the below paper for the detailed description of data.